Janiczek/clj-markov/README.md

 ("A" "B" "A" "A" "B" "A" "B" "A" "C" "A")
 ```

-As you can see, after every B or C there's an A, because when "training" the chain everytime it encountered B, there was A afterwards.
+As you can see, after every B or C there's an A, because when "training" the chain everytime it encountered B or C, there was A afterwards.

 There can be halting rule: an element that is encountered first time on the end of the training collection: